 According to a CISA report, the manufacturing sector reported the highest number of insider attacks among companies in the critical infrastructure sector.
 These incidents can be perpetrated by employees of all ranks, contractors, third-party vendors, and partners resulting in severe damages to businesses of all sizes.
 IBM’s annual Insider Threat report estimates the average cost of insider attacks rose by 31% in 2020 to $11.45 million from the previous two years, and the number of insider incidents climbed by 47%.

 Insider security breaches in manufacturing are now an impending reality requiring companies to safeguard themselves.
-This article dives deeper into the dynamics and challenges leading to the rise of insider incidents in manufacturing and ways to mitigate those.
+This webinar dives deeper into the dynamics and challenges leading to the rise of insider incidents in manufacturing and ways to mitigate those.